Literacy Coaches and Reading Specialists FAQs

 What is included in a school literacy program?

-- Developing a school literacy plan that includes goals and actions to improve literacy acquisition for pupils in preschool, if applicable, and kindergarten or any of grades 1 to 3, inclusive.
-The plan shall identify metrics to measure progress toward the goals and actions.
+- A school literacy plan that includes goals and actions to improve literacy acquisition for all pupils, including those needing targeted literacy support, in preschool, if applicable, and kindergarten or any of grades 1 to 3, inclusive.
+The plan shall identify metrics to measure progress towards the goals and actions.

-- Hiring at least one literacy coach or reading and literacy specialist per school to support educators and pupils in improving literacy instruction and pupil outcomes.
+- At least one literacy coach or specialist per schoolsite to support educators and pupils in improving literacy instruction and pupil outcomes.
+The literacy coach or specialist may serve educators and pupils schoolwide, beyond grade 3.

 - Increasing access to evidence-based literacy instruction, through strategies, including, but not limited to, any of the following:

-- Providing bilingual reading specialists to support dual language acquisition and English language development programs.
+- Providing English language development and bilingual education specialists to support language development for multilingual learners.

 - Developing and implementing culturally responsive curriculum and instruction.